lemachinarbo/RockCommerce-Tutorial/README.md

 Once you're done, come back here.

-# 2. Part 1: The Frontend
+# 2. (WIP) Part 1: Installing RockCommerce

+# 3. Part 2: Setup the store products and cart

-The first step will be to set up the skeleton of our store, where we'll display the products and the cart.
+The first step is to set up the skeleton of our store, where we'll display the products and the cart.

 For this demo, we’ll use [UIkit](https://getuikit.com/docs/introduction) to quickly style the store.
-Of course, you’re free to use your favorite styling framework (*cough* Tailwind) or even some custom old-fashioned CSS .
+Of course, you’re free to use your favorite styling framework (*cough* Tailwind) or even some custom old-fashioned CSS.

 Now, open `site/templates/home.php`, paste and save the following: